Retail stores can remain open with effective COVID-19 workplace safety practices.

 Daily health checks of employees must be performed, employees must not work if they did not pass or properly perform the daily health check,

 - Employers must encourage workers to work from home if that is possible, and provide supports for this,

 - Employers must prevent employees from congregating at the workplace.

-- Both customers and staff are required to wear a non-medical mask in all indoor public spaces, including any retail settings such as shopping malls, grocery stores and retail stores.
+- Customers are required to wear a non-medical mask in all indoor public spaces, including any retail settings such as shopping malls, grocery stores and retail stores.
 See below for more details and the full

 Ministerial Order, issued on November 24, 2020.